turbot/guardrails-docs/docs/integrations/azure/import/subscription/index.md

 5. Congratulations!
 The subscription is now added as a child resource of the folder.

-CMDB and Discovery controls are enabled by default and Turbot will begin discovering the resources in the Azure Subscription.
+CMDB and Discovery controls are enabled by default and Guardrails will begin discovering the resources in the Azure Subscription.
 Resources will start appearing right away, and resource discovery will continue to run in the background.